Course Outline

 - The necessity for information risk management within the lifecycle of information

-- The organizational context of risk
+- The context of risk in organizational settings

 2. Fundamentals of Information Risk Management